 • Pre-launch or MVP stores testing product-market fit before investing in a full platform

-If you're an illustrator selling 15 prints and your website design IS your brand, Webflow ecommerce is perfectly fine.
-Your annual revenue from the store might be $10k-$30k, you don't need abandoned cart recovery, and the visual quality of the experience justifies the tradeoffs.
+If you're an illustrator selling 15 prints and your website design is your brand, Webflow ecommerce works fine.
+Your store's annual revenue might be $10k-$30k.
+You don't need abandoned cart recovery.
+The visual quality justifies the tradeoffs.

-But the moment you're hiring someone to manage inventory, thinking about fulfillment logistics, or your revenue depends on conversion rate optimization — you've outgrown Webflow ecommerce.
+But once you hire someone to manage inventory, plan fulfillment logistics, or depend on conversion rate optimization for revenue, you've outgrown Webflow ecommerce.

 What Serious Stores Actually Use